ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

  <img src="./media/Image 011.png" style="width:6.5in">

 When the user chooses any of these types, two things are handled automatically:
-- The downstream apron floor level is set to a fixed value, that is obtained by considering the minimum river bed level at the end-of-apron location (determined from figure chart for expected length of hydraulic jump at the design discharge, Q~DES~).
+- The downstream apron floor level is set to a fixed value, that is obtained by considering the minimum river bed level at the end-of-apron location (determined from figure chart for expected length of hydraulic jump at the design discharge, Q<sub>DES</sub>).
-- The sequent depth of flow is set to a value corresponding to the tail water level for the given discharge (Q~i~)
+- The sequent depth of flow is set to a value corresponding to the tail water level for the given discharge (Q<sub>i</sub>)

     <img src="./media/Image 010.png" style="width:6.5in">